The TOP 10 With A View Restaurants in Courchevel

 01.Gaia

-Good to Know: The dress code at Gaia is strictly smart and elegant, so leave the puffer jackets at the door and opt for sharp tailoring to match the precision of the fusion menu.
+Good to Know: The dress code at Gaia leans strictly smart and elegant, so swap the technical layers for sharp tailoring before sitting down for sushi.

 Cozy interior of Le Sarkara restaurant in Courchevel with mountain views and elegant furnishings.